 Aspiration and analysis of bursal fluid should be done to rule out infectious or rheumatic causes.
 Fluid is tested for biochemical and cytological analysis.
 Gram stain and culture for infection can be done in cases of infection.

-Xrays are normal in most of cases but are done to identify any underlying bony pathology.
+Xrays are normal in most of the cases but are done to identify any underlying bony pathology.
 Tendon calcifications may be found in chronic bursitis..

 MRI is generally not done in routine but is able to define the lesion better and even differentiate from abscess and tumors.